Cancer causes: Popular myths about the causes of cancer

-Myth: People with cancer shouldn't eat sugar, since it can cause cancer to grow faster.
+Myth: People who have cancer shouldn't eat sugar, since it can cause cancer to grow faster.

-Fact: Sugar doesn't make cancer grow faster.
-All cells, including cancer cells, depend on blood sugar (glucose) for energy.
-But giving more sugar to cancer cells doesn't speed their growth.
-Likewise, depriving cancer cells of sugar doesn't slow their growth.
+Fact: More research is needed to understand the relationship between sugar in the diet and cancer.
+All kinds of cells, including cancer cells, depend on blood sugar (glucose) for energy.
+But giving more sugar to cancer cells doesn't make them grow faster.
+Likewise, depriving cancer cells of sugar doesn't make them grow more slowly.

 This misconception may be based in part on a misunderstanding of positron emission tomography (PET) scans, which use a small amount of radioactive tracer — typically a form of glucose.
 All tissues in your body absorb some of this tracer, but tissues that are using more energy — including cancer cells — absorb greater amounts.
 For this reason, some people have concluded that cancer cells grow faster on sugar.
 But this isn't true.

-However, there is some evidence that consuming large amounts of sugar is associated with an increased risk of certain cancers, including esophageal cancer.
-It can also lead to weight gain and increase the risk of obesity and diabetes, which may increase the risk of cancer.
+There is some evidence that consuming large amounts of sugar is associated with an increased risk of certain cancers, including esophageal cancer.
+Eating too much sugar can also lead to weight gain and increase the risk of obesity and diabetes, which may increase the risk of cancer.

 Myth: Cancer is contagious.